Dragons-Ire/40k-index-pdf-extractor/README.md

     - -v: Optional flag to override page extraction.
 Will extract only the page numbers specified

 ## Example usages
-python py40kie.py "tyranids index.pdf" 9 21 25 27 -o "my army list"
+py40kie "tyranids index.pdf" 9 21 25 27 -o "my army list"
-python py40kie.py "tyranids index.pdf" "hive tyrant" "tyranid warriors with ranged bio-weapons" 25 "hormagaunts" -o ".\my lists\my army list"
+py40kie "tyranids index.pdf" "hive tyrant" "tyranid warriors with ranged bio-weapons" 25 "hOrMaGaUnTs" -o "./my lists/my army list"

+# Contributions
+## Future features
+Any suggested features would be appreciated.

+## Issues
+py40kie was not tested on all indexes.
+If there is any problem extracting cards please submit an issue https://github.com/Dragons-Ire/40k-index-pdf-extractor/issues/new